Decentralised-Monsters/demons-scilla/lvl/README.md

 # Start with the interface

  * Upgrade - For upgrade to next level.
+(Before use should be aproved on ZRC2 contract. via `IncreaseAllowance`)
   - amount (Uint128) - Amount of DMZ tokens.
   - token_id (Uint256) - token id which going to upgrade.
  * SetMaxLVL - Admin only method for change limit for lvl.